ystv/internal-site/docs/development/implementing_socket_io.md

 ## Server example

-Sending messages from the Next.js server to a client is now much easier than I made it originally, simply import `io` from `@/lib/socket/server` and use it like a regular socket server to emit messages.
+To send a message from the server to the client, import `io` from `@/lib/socket/server` and use it like a regular [socket server instance](https://socket.io/docs/v4/server-socket-instance/) to emit messages.
+Ideal usage is to create a helper function in `@/lib/socket/server` such as `socketUpdateSignupSheet()` in `@/lib/socket/server/signUpSheet.ts`.
+This is so that the exact implementation can be reused between nextjs and the socket server if needed.

 **actions.ts** (Next.js server action)